 Promescent helped me to control myself during sex surprisingly well.
 I say surprisingly because so many other products kind of do the job, but often disappoint in one way or another.

-It extended my lasting time to between 10 and 20 minutes, which was a satisfying improvement from the usual under five minutes.
+It extended my lasting time to between 10 and 20 minutes, which was quite an improvement from my usual five minutes (if I’m lucky).
 There were no side effects for me or my partner, though some men might find have some issues with the numbing and tingling.

 It still allowed me to actually feel the pleasure of sex even though it works by reducing the sensitivity.
 You can apply it just a few minutes before sex, and discreetly if you need to.

-As far as temporary solutions to premature ejaculation go then, Promescent worked well and felt more reliable than other sprays I’ve tried.
+So for a temporary solution to premature ejaculation, Promescent worked well and felt more reliable than other sprays I’ve tried.